HS2 Project Update

 Safety remains paramount

-With 34,000 people working across the 140 mile route, safety leadership has been strengthened with better visibility of on-the-ground progress and challenges.
+With around 3o,000 people working across the 140 mile route, safety leadership has been strengthened with better visibility of on-the-ground progress and challenges.
 The commitment is clear: everyone must go home safely.

 Building trust through transparency